Meet the Staff

 Ms. Christina Marino is the Assistant Director of Residence Education.

 Ms. Marino received her B.A. in international studies and political science from Baldwin-Wallace College, and her M.A. in international studies from Ohio University.
 The focus of her work at Ohio University was religion and politics in Southeast Asia, specifically in Indonesia and the Philippines.
 Before becoming Assistant Director of Residence Education for VCU Globe, Christina served as a Hall Director at the Illinois Institute of Technology (Illinois Tech) in Chicago, Illinois.
 While at Illinois Tech, she worked with a student population that was 40% international and worked with a residential theme community that was globally-focused for upper-class and graduate students.
 Christina also worked at Elmhurst College and co-instructed a course called the "McDonaldization of Society," which focused on global issues and globalization.
-She has travelled to Italy, Austria, Switzerland, France, Canada, Japan, China, Vietnam, Thailand, India, Tanzania, South Africa, Brazil, Venezuela, and Mexico.
+She has traveled to Italy, Austria, Switzerland, France, Canada, Japan, China, Vietnam, Thailand, India, Tanzania, South Africa, Brazil, Venezuela, and Mexico.

 Ross Losapio received his B.A. in English and writing with a minor in Spanish from Loyola University Maryland and his M.F.A. in creative writing from Virginia Commonwealth University.
 He joined the VCU Globe staff as Program Assistant in 2014 and currently serves as Program Administrator.
 In this role, Ross provides administrative and operational support, performing a wide range of duties, including recruitment, admissions, student registration, space management, purchasing, communications, management of the VCU Globe student newsletter, and international student housing coordination, among other responsibilities.
 Prior to joining VCU Globe, he provided office support to VCU’s School of Pharmacy, served on the editorial staff of Blackbird: an online journal of literature and the arts, and taught undergraduate courses in VCU’s Department of English and University College.
 Ross has lived in Alcalá de Henares, Spain and has traveled to Italy, Ireland, England, the Netherlands, France, Canada, Mexico, and the Dominican Republic.